jackyzha0/quartz/content/notes/think-writing.md

 [[Blockchain as a confidence machine — The problem of trust & challenges of governance]] [[A blockchain architecture for industrial applications]] https://www.google.co.nz/books/edition/_/vqXaDwAAQBAJ?hl=en&gbpv=1&pg=PP1

+prioritise most important things for the future.

+what do I want from david

+think about comlexity of the example

+kerberos decentralised authentication